influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withPrometheus(prometheus)
 ```

-Prometheus is a list of prometheus metrics to be emitted
+"Prometheus is a list of prometheus metrics to be emitted"

 ### fn spec.metrics.withPrometheusMixin